 Determine that the licensee is in compliance with license requirements relating to the implementation of the training program.

-Verify that training for administrative controls IROFS are implemented per 10CFR 70.62 (d) to ensure that IROFS are available and reliable.
+Verify that training for administrative controls IROFS are implemented per Title 10 of the Code of Federal Regulations (10 CFR) 70.62 (d) to ensure that IROFS are available and reliable.

 Inspection Guidance.
 Specific regulatory requirements related to the licensee’s training program will be contained in license conditions.